aaryan2134/Video-Popularity-Prediction/README.md

 # Video Views Prediction using Machine Learning

+## Awards
+Won 3rd Prize in Video Popularity Hackathon organised by Bitgrit and Mathematics and Computing Society, DTU.

 ## Instructions:
 1. Download Jupyter Notebook(or use Google Colab)
 2. Download the zip files and extract in directory